jdiggity22/rtp-bootcamp/Labs_development/Lab9-Microclimate_DJM.md

 #### Create Docker secret and patch service account

-1. In a **terminal** session connected to your `master` node as the **root** user, run the following command to create a Docker registry secret in the default namespace:
+1. In a **terminal** session connected to your `boot` node as the **root** user, run the following command to create a Docker registry secret in the default namespace:

    ```
    kubectl create secret docker-registry microclimate-registry-secret \